 - 3.12 All habitats and vegetation communities recorded on site are relatively common and widespread throughout Oxfordshire and Great Britain.
-There are no historic records of any other important plant species or habitats occurring within or closely adjacent to the site boundaries and overall the site is considered to be of low ecological value in this respect. - 3.13 Whilst some of the hedgerows, in particular those to the centre and west of the site are relatively diverse in woody species, they do not qualify as Important Hedges in respect of the Hedgerow Regulations, and will not be significantly affected by development proposals.
+There are no historic records of any other important plant species or habitats occurring within or closely adjacent to the site boundaries and overall the site is considered to be of low ecological value in this respect. - 3.13 Whilst some of the hedgerows, in particular those to the centre and west of the site are relatively diverse in woody species, they do not qualify as Important Hedges in respect of the Hedgerow Regulations, and will not be significantly affected by continued usage of the site.
 Similarly, whilst there are some early-mature trees on site, none of these occur within the development footprint and none will be in any way affected.
-It is reasonable to assume therefore that the proposed development will have no adverse impact upon plants, vegetation communities and habitats.
+It is reasonable to assume therefore that continued site usage will have no adverse impact upon plants, vegetation communities and habitats.